ChrisVilches/i3blocks-timebox/README.md

 interval=persist
 ```

-You can add any command that triggers a notification (e.g. `notify-send` if it's installed).
+You can use any command that triggers a notification (e.g. `notify-send` if it's installed).